 I get that hotels have an economic incentive to maximize revenue and to only offer one discount per room.
 But what if you think of it as a marketing expense?
 If you provide families with better rates, that means happier parents who are more likely to make return visits.
 And when kids make multiple visits to a hotel growing up (our kids stayed at the Mauna Lani in Hawaii eight straight years), guess where they’re going to want to return with their kids someday?

-5) Proactive recommendations for kid-friendly things to do.
 It’s not always easy to find great lists of kid-friendly activities online.
 I would love to automatically receive from a hotel a sheet or two detailing the nearest parks, playgrounds, aquariums, kid museums, kid-friendly cooking classes and other local things that families have rated highly.
 It wouldn’t require more than a few hours of work from the concierge to create and maintain the list, and it would enhance the visit of every family.
-One of my biggest pet peeves is when I ask the concierge for ideas of local things to do with kids and the concierge directs me to the hotel’s kids club (yes, this has happened more than once).
+One of my biggest pet peeves is when I ask the concierge for ideas of local things to do with kids and the concierge directs me to the hotel’s kids’ club (yes, this has happened more than once).

-11) Kid-sized things.
-It’s great when hotels have kid-sized robes for us in the rooms.
+It’s great when hotels have kid-sized robes and slippers for us in the rooms.
 And it’s also nice to have sinks at a height that’s good for adults but also reachable by kids.
 At most hotels our five-year-old can reach the sink, even if it’s on tip-toes, to brush her teeth or wash her hands.
 But we’ve been to some hotels where the kids are forced to (unsafely) turn over trashcans as improvised steps just to reach the sinks.

 Those are the top twelve things I’m looking for in kid-friendly hotels.
 What have I missed?
 What would you include?
 What hotels have you found that meet all of those criteria?